 The Yosemite Valley was carved from glaciers in the last ice age.
 Yosemite National Park covers an area of 12,000 square miles and there is so much to do.
 Day 1 is the perfect time visit the Valley floor, that is 8 miles long by 1 mile wide.

 Tunnel View, shown above, frames some of the most well known attractions in Yosemite.
 From here, you’ll have views of Half Dome, El Capitan, Bridalveil Falls and Yosemite Falls.

 There are quite a few people who show up to take a photo of the classic Ansel Adams view.
 If you are serious about getting the perfect shot, get here a minimum of 30 minutes before sunrise.

-The first spot you’ll come to on the Yosemite Valley floor is the trail for Bridalveil Falls.
+The first spot you’ll come to on the Yosemite Valley floor is the trail for Bridal Veil Falls.
 It’s only 1,000 feet from the parking area to the base of the falls so it’s one of the most crowded spots to visit.

-You’ll see the base of the falls from a distance but you can do a Little Rock climbing over some big boulders to get closer but the rocks are slippery and there’s a good chance you’ll get your shoes wet.
-Trail is an easy walking loop that takes about 30 minutes.
+You’ll see the base of the falls from a distance and you can do a Little Rock climbing over some big boulders to get closer but the rocks are slippery so there’s a good chance you’ll get your shoes wet.
+The trail is an easy walking loop that takes about 30 minutes.
 Stop 6 on shuttle.

 The reflection is so pretty when the Merced River is glassy and it looks so different with each season.
 If you try to climb out on the rocks, be careful because they are slippery, especially in winter.

 From the valley floor it takes about 45 minutes to drive up to Glacier Point.
-You can stop at Washburn point along the way for beautiful views even if you aren’t planning to hike.
+Stop at Washburn point along the way for beautiful views even if you aren’t planning to hike.

 At Glacier Point you’ll find 2 parking lots that can get really busy.
 The views of Half Dome and Yosemite Falls from here are amazing.
 There are two main trails here – the Panorama Trail and the Pohono Trail.